eb47780/micro-blue-orange/README.md

 An e-commerce backend service using python ![build](https://github.com/endritber/micro-blue-orange/actions/workflows/github-ci.yml/badge.svg)
 # Architecture

-This systems is an exmaple to scalable django features that is based on microservices pattern.
+This systems is an example to scalable django features that is based on microservices pattern.
 Is it a good idea?
 Depends on the perspective.
 The difference is that, microservices running here propose a loosely coupled and contradicted against django with tightly coupled style

 ## Trade-off